svetzal/blog-content/blog/2019/2019-09-08-the-cloud-native-virus.md

 You can no longer test business facing functionality with the same level of process isolation.

-The best you can do is turn this into a locally run integration test using AWS’ SAM cli and docker images that simulate what AWS will do on their network.
+Maybe the best you can do is turn this into a locally run integration test using AWS’ SAM cli and docker images that simulate what AWS will do on their network.
 Nanoseconds for function or method calls turn into milliseconds for http transactions between docker images and your computer.

 I’m left thinking of the same concerns we heard around the notion of rules engines.
 A fragmented domain model, now coupled to a vendor.